-The inherent stochasticity of biochemical processes is inevitable.
-It arises due to the random nature of chemical reactions within a cell \cite{van1992stochastic}.
-When only a few molecules of a specific type exist in a cell, stochastic effect can become prominent \cite{raser2005noise}.
-For example, the feedback loops (toggle switch) that generate bistability reviewed in the previous section, can randomly switch between two states in the presence of noise \cite{gardner2000construction, tian2006stochastic, wang2007noise, nevozhay2012mapping, xu2016switch}.
-Furthermore, the fluctuation in small systems, especially with low molecular concentrations, can lead to additional states which are essentially unstable \cite{schultz2008extinction}.
-Example of such instability is provided by the empirical study of the classic bistable bacteriophage $\lambda$ switch \cite{fang2018cell} reviewed above.
-The switch based on the expression levels of two mutually repressive transcription factors (CI and Cro) not only stay in two stable states as (low, high) and (high, low), but also show two unstable states as (high, high) and (low, low) with different probabilities.
-Such stochastic dynamic behavior of gene regulatory network is governed by a chemical master equation, which describe the time evolution of the probability distribution of the system state \cite{pajaro2019transient}.
-As shown in Fig. \ref{Hysteresis_Stochastic}, a simple gene regulatory motif that demonstrates deterministic bistability and hysteresis without considering molecular noises.
-However, stochastic hysteresis loops with multiple mean states appear with different probabilities, which can be simulated by different initial conditions in the form of Gaussian distributions $N(\mu, \sigma)$ with mean $\mu$ and standard deviation $\sigma$.
+The inherent stochasticity of biochemical processes is inevitable and arises due to the random nature of chemical reactions within a cell \cite{van1992stochastic}.
+When only a few molecules of a specific type are present in a cell, the stochastic effect can become prominent \cite{raser2005noise}.
+For example, the feedback loops (toggle switch) that generate bistability, reviewed in the previous section, can randomly switch between two states in the presence of noise \cite{gardner2000construction}.
+Furthermore, fluctuations in small systems, especially in systems that involve components with low molecular concentrations, can lead to additional states that are essentially unstable \cite{schultz2008extinction}.
+An example of such instability is provided by the empirical study of the classic bistable bacteriophage $\lambda$ switch \cite{fang2018cell} reviewed above.
+The switch based on the expression levels of two mutually repressive transcription factors (CI and Cro) not only controls two stable states (low, high and high, low) but also shows two unstable states (high, high and low, low) that have different probabilities.
+Such stochastic dynamic behavior of a gene regulatory network is governed by a chemical master equation that describes the evolution in time of the probability distribution of the system state \cite{pajaro2019transient}.
+As shown in Fig. \ref{Hysteresis_Stochastic}, a simple gene regulatory motif demonstrates deterministic bistability and hysteresis if molecular noise is ignored.
+However, stochastic hysteresis loops with multiple mean states appear with different probabilities, and the probabilities of these states under different initial conditions can be simulated because they follow Gaussian distributions $N(\mu, \sigma)$ with mean $\mu$ and standard deviation $\sigma$.